cezi/julianowe-eu/_works/kana.md

   text2: "<p><b>The improvements made were re-tested with 5 respondents.
 After the second round of testing, we prepared a short list of suggested changes, including the addition of personalised advice and the creation of a new slider when creating a saving target and setting its time.
 </p>"

-gallery-design-one:
+gallery-design-two:
-  - assets/img/blog/blog6.jpg
+  - assets/img/works/Changes_4.png
-  - assets/img/blog/blog6.jpg
+  - assets/img/works/Changes_5.png
-  - assets/img/blog/blog6.jpg
+  - assets/img/works/Changes_6.png

 ---